SamBailey6194/ultimate_battleships/README.md

 - Save function wasn't saving ship placement by the computer, so added a "," to ensure each item is saved to show the board as a list of strings, the user does not have access to the database file.
 - When loading the saved game the boards weren't being converted as I needed to add the "," to the convert_board_to_grid function as the saved board was a list of strings
 - When loading saved game states the program was displaying the ship placement, therefore needed to use the display_board function with the show_ships parameter correctly for the user board and computer board
+- The computer's random shots sometimes shoot at the space it has already shot at to avoid this I added some variables to track and store where the computer had shot, so the random selection was not a duplicate shot.

 ### Unfixed Bugs